The Best Kolkata Itinerary for 3 days – A mini travel guide

 BBD Bag

-Start early with a breakfast at BBD Bagh, aka Dalhousie square.
+Start early with a breakfast at BBD Bagh, aka Dalhousie Square.
 This place is also known for the best street food in Kolkata.
 The street food here is cheap and hygienic as per WHO standards.
-I’d recommend the traditional luchi alur-dom or luchi cholar dal followed by a Bengali sweet for breakfast.
-You can also go for Bread-omlette, Kachuri, etc.
+I'd recommend the traditional Luchi alur-dom or Luchi chholar dal followed by a Bengali sweet for breakfast.
+You can also go for Bread-omelet, Kachuri, etc.

 Want to bring the taste of India to your home?
 Check out this massive list of Best Street Food in India and their recipes at home.